A chaotic White House Correspondents' Dinner, as told by NPR reporters in the room

 Just minutes into the dinner, guests heard muffled popping sounds as a gunman attempted to charge past a security checkpoint.

-President Trump — who was attending the event for the first time since taking office — was rushed out of the building by Secret Service agents, as were First Lady Melania Trump, Vice President JD Vance and a slew of cabinet officials.
+President Trump — who was attending the event for the first time since taking office — was rushed out of the building by Secret Service agents, as were first lady Melania Trump, Vice President Vance and a slew of Cabinet officials.

 The night ended with a suspect apprehended, a law enforcement officer injured and a press conference at the White House, where Trump promised the dinner would be rescheduled.

-Hundreds of attendees, many of them reporters and lawmakers, took shelter beneath their tables amidst the chaos, before evacuating the hotel and — in many cases — shifting back into work more.
-Several NPR journalists were among them, and quickly jumped on the air to share their experiences and observations.
+Hundreds of attendees, many of them reporters and lawmakers, took shelter beneath their tables amid the chaos before evacuating the hotel and — in many cases — shifting back into work mode.
+Several NPR journalists were among them, and they quickly jumped on the air to share their experiences and observations.

 Here's how the night unfolded, according to NPR journalists in attendance.